tensorflow/agents/README.md

 pip install --user --upgrade tfagents  # depends on TensorFlow (CPU-only)
 ```

-TFAgents depends on a recent stable release of
+TF-Agents depends on a recent stable release of
 [TensorFlow](https://www.tensorflow.org/install) (pip package `tensorflow`).

-Note: Since TensorFlow is *not* included as a dependency of the TFAgents
+Note: Since TensorFlow is *not* included as a dependency of the TF-Agents
 package (in `setup.py`), you must explicitly install the TensorFlow
 package (`tensorflow` or `tensorflow-gpu`).
 This allows us to maintain one
 package instead of separate packages for CPU and GPU-enabled TensorFlow.